descifrado/Sakshatkar/README.md

 # Sakshatkar
-Sakshatkar is a video chat application (inspired by Skype).
+Sakshatkar is a video chat application.
 This application will help individuals to help people overpower the monopoly of private brands by providing an alternative with similar features in an open-source project.

 <a name="contributor"></a>
 ## Contributors: